seppioman/TournamentPlanner/README.md

 # Ilab-Stud

 If you are using my Angular application on Ilab-Stud then everything is already installed and the database is already filled with dummy data.
-You can find a video on how to run the application in ilab-stud at this location: C:\Users\geuds1\Seppe_Geudens_TournamentPlanner_Case named Startup-Tutorial.
+You can find a video on how to run the application in ilab-stud at this location: C:\Users\geuds1\Seppe_Geudens_TournamentPlanner_Case named Startup-Tutorial.mp4 .

 #  ScreenCast of Front End
 https://www.youtube.com/watch?v=08u5UZxZSw4